patrinoua/my-happy-road/readme.md

 When I was 18 I felt a little blue!
 I used to listen to quite depressive music like Anathema, Opeth, Archive, Pink Floyd and all that Jazz!
 This is some great music but it's rather on the being blue side of things!
-So I wondered, "am I depressed and this is why I'm listening to depressive music, or do I listen to depressive music and this makes me depressed"?
+So one day I wondered, "am I depressed and this is why I'm listening to depressive music, or do I listen to depressive music and this makes me depressed"?
 From "sad rock" (a term that I've just invented!)
 I turned to electroswing and electropop.